2020 goal ideas for a productive and meaningful year

 When people think about setting goals for the next year, people frequently think about setting New Years Resolutions.
 Can I ask you a question- do you actually keep your resolutions?

 Chances are that you don’t.
-(And if you’re reading, and you do, the more power to you!)
+(And if you’re reading, and you do, then more power to you!)

 But people who continually fail resolutions often like the idea of being able to implement new things in their lives regardless.
 Instead of trying to do everything at the start of the year, you should try to spread out your goals throughout the entire year!

-Thus, a 19 for 2019 list is a perfect way to spread out your goals and resolutions across the entire year.
+Thus, a 20 for 2020 goals list is a perfect way to spread out your goals and resolutions across the entire year.

-(This post contains affiliate links- I may receive credit if you purchase items from links on my blog.
-Check out the disclosure for more information.
-Thanks for supporting Planning Mindfully!)
+(This post contains affiliate links- Check out the disclosure for more information)

-19 for 2019 is a goal setting strategy exercise for you to select activities and behaviors you’d like to implement in the next year.
+20 goals for 2020 is a goal-setting strategy exercise for you to select activities and behaviors you’d like to implement in the next year.
 The intention is to get you out, trying new activities, and pushing you out of your comfort zone for the upcoming year.

 People say they feel like time just races on by, and it certainly feels that way sometimes!
-By doing the 19 for 2019 list, you’re allowing yourself to engage in more purposeful activities that will hopefully help bring you closer to your goals.
+By doing a 20 for 2020 goal list, you’re allowing yourself to engage in more purposeful activities that will hopefully help bring you closer to your goals.

 While there are no right or wrong items to pick, there are definitely some things to consider when setting up your list.

-This article will help you optimize your 19 for 2019 list, and provide ideas and inspiration to add to your list.
-At the end, you can get your hands on a free printable to let you get started immediately!
+This article will help you optimize your 20 for 2020 list, and provide ideas and inspiration to add to your list.
+In the end, you can get your hands on a free printable to let you get started immediately!

 Pick Activities that Are Realistic